Evaluating if Pharmacy School is Worth the Investment

 Time

 To practice pharmacy today, you need a doctorate in pharmacy.
 This can be achieved in several ways, but each takes time, energy, and money.
 You can enter a 6-year program directly from high school.
 You can attend a traditional 4-year university, earn a bachelor's degree, and then attend an accelerated 3-year pharmacy program.
 You can attend a traditional 4-year university, earn a bachelor's degree, and then attend a traditional 4-year PharmD program.
-Upon graduation, you can enter the workforce or pursue a residency or fellowship.
+You can enter the workforce or pursue a residency or fellowship upon graduation.

 These programs typically last 1 or 2 years, where you are considered a PGY1 (post-graduate year 1) or PGY2 (post-graduate year 2) pharmacist.
 These residencies and fellowships are designed to train the pharmacist for the intricacies and rigors of clinical pharmacy or industry.
 Ultimately, your training may take anywhere from 6-10 years before you enter the workforce.
 Considering you may only have 50-55 years of prime working years from high school graduation to retirement, this career path may consume 12-20% of those years.